Simple Opacity

 Overview

-‘Simple Opacity’ is a non-standard way of rendering elements with applied opacity.
+“Simple Opacity” is a non-standard way of rendering elements with applied opacity.
 At the cost of a changed visual result, Prysm can render transparent elements without needing separate textures and thus saves GPU memory as well as some CPU performance.
-The simple Opacity can be activated on a per-element basis with the coh-simple-opacity: on/off/auto CSS property.
 When the simple opacity is enabled, the transparency from the opacity property will be applied to the colors of all child elements.
 In this case, Prysm won’t need to create temporary textures where the transparent content has to be rendered separately.
-This may reduce the required GPU texture memory.
+This leads to a reduced GPU memory footprint when the temporary textures are created only to render the transparent content.
+For more details, see the note in the next section of the documentation.

 Details